Ranita Manocha

 Biography

-Dr. Ranita Manocha is a Clinical Assistant Professor in the Division of Physical Medicine & Rehabilitation (PM&R) at the University of Calgary.
-Dr. Manocha’s research interests involve the biomechanics of the elbow, walking aids, and braces.
-She has also evaluated Canadian professional school curricula around walking aids and has developed a novel app to teach people how to use their walking aids.
-She has also collaborated with scientists to understand how joint hypermobility conditions affect proprioception and tendon stiffness.
+Dr. Ranita Manocha is a Clinical Associate Professor in the Division of Physical Medicine & Rehabilitation (PM&R) and an Adjunct Associate Professor in the Faculty of Kinesiology at the University of Calgary.
+Dr. Manocha’s research interests involve upper limb biomechanics, walking aids, braces, and connective tissue disorders.
+She has evaluated Canadian professional school curricula around walking aids and has developed an interactive app, brochures, and online educational videos to help patients, caregivers, clinicians, and clinicians-in-training learn how to safely use walking aids.
+She has investigated how Hypermobility Spectrum Disorders and hypermobile Ehlers-Danlos Syndrome affect quality of life, and she has collaborated with scientists to understand how joint hypermobility conditions affect strength, gait, proprioception and tendon stiffness.

-Dr. Manocha is looking for undergraduate, graduate, medical, and post-doctoral research trainees.
+Dr. Manocha is currently aiming to work with graduate and post-doctoral research trainees.
 She has supervised award-winning research trainees from Community Disability and Rehabilitation Studies, Engineering, Health Sciences, Kinesiology, Medicine, Occupational Therapy, and Physical Therapy.
+Dr. Manocha is passionate about using transdisciplinary approaches to address research questions, and building a diverse research team.

 Dr. Manocha developed the Connective Tissue Disorders Rehabilitation Clinic at Foothills Medical Centre where she works with patients with conditions such as generalized joint hypermobility, the Ehlers-Danlos Syndromes, Marfan Syndrome, Loewy-Dietz Syndrome, Down Syndrome, Stickler Syndrome, and familial thoracic aneurysm and dissection syndromes, amongst others.
 Dr. Manocha also built the Bracing and Mobility Clinic at Foothills Medical Centre where she works with patients who require braces for the upper or lower limbs or spine, or who have difficulties with walking.
 Dr. Manocha also does outpatient electromyography and wheelchair seating clinics.

 Finally, Dr. Manocha is very passionate about teaching.
-She has helped develop the bracing and wheelchair seating curricula for the physiatry residents in Calgary and has been involved in undergraduate medicine education on musculoskeletal conditions.
+She has helped develop the bracing and wheelchair seating curricula for the physiatry residents in Calgary and has been involved in graduate seminars, undergraduate medicine and undergraduate kinesiology education around musculoskeletal health.
 She has supervised a number of clinical trainees from undergraduate medicine, family medicine, geriatrics, internal medicine, neurology, orthopedic surgery, pediatric neurology, pediatrics, physiatry, palliative medicine, and vascular surgery.

 Dr. Manocha's grand visions are: